1937–38 Coppa Italia

-The 1937–38 Coppa Italia was the fifth edition of the national cup in Italian football and the third edition of the tournament under the organization of the Direttorio Divisioni Superiori.
+The 1937–38 Coppa Italia was the fifth edition of the national cup in Italian football and the third edition of the tournament organized by the Direttorio Divisioni Superiori.
 The competition was won by Juventus.

-The two finalists Torino and Juventus were both from Turin.
-A two-legged final was agreed upon given both teams had their own stadium to avoid either team having an advantage.
+The two finalists, Torino and Juventus, were both from Turin.
+A two-legged final was agreed upon, given that both teams had their own stadiums, to avoid either team having an advantage.

 Qualifying round

 Serie C qualifying and preliminary rounds were under geographical zones.